About the Willow Tree Kindergarten

 Our aim is to build a bridge between home and school by creating a safe, warm, loving environment.
 The Kindergarten curriculum is a balance between the artistic and the domestic.
 Each Kindergarten day has its own activity - such as baking or painting - but the overall structure of each day is the same.
 The strong rhythm of the days, and the repetition that each week brings, carries with it an in-built discipline.
 This creates a safe and secure environment for the children which enables more effective learning and reduces the needs for additional discipline.
 We also celebrate seasonal festivals drawing on different cultures, and spend lots of time outside, developing an awareness of the changing seasons and our natural environment.
 We use natural play materials, high quality pigment paints and crayons and we bake with organic wholefoods.

-The Willow Tree Kindergarten addresses all the seven areas of learning and development in accordance with the EYFS.
-Three of these are prime areas; 1) communication and language, 2) physical development and 3) personal, social and emotional development.
-In addition we support the four specific areas which are 1) literacy, 2) mathematics, 3) understanding the world, and 4) expressive arts and design.
-The Willow Tree Kindergarten has been granted exemptions by the Department for Education from those particular areas which we believe are in conflict with Steiner Waldorf early years education.
-More information about these exemptions is available from the Teacher / Curriculum Policy.
+The Willow Tree Kindergarten addresses all the six areas of learning in accordance with the EYFS.
+These are 1) Personal, Social and Emotional Development, 2) Communication, Language and Literacy, 3) Problem solving, Reasoning and Numeracy, 4) Knowledge and Understanding of the World, 5) Physical development and 6) Creative development.
+The Willow Tree Kindergarten has applied for exemptions from those particular areas which we believe are in conflict with Steiner Waldorf early years education.
+More information about these exemptions is available from the Teacher, and in our Curriculum Policy.

-The teaching staff will undertake sensitive observational assessments in order to plan to meet a child's individual needs.
+Each child will be assigned a 'key person' from the teaching staff who will undertake sensitive observational assessments in order to plan to meet a child's individual needs.

 In addition to following EYFS requirements, the Willow Tree Kindergarten also complies with all relevant employment law, anti-discriminatory legislation, health and safety legislation, data collection regulations and duty of care.